 Why are Himalayan salt lamps becoming so popular?

 Himalayan salt lamps have become a trend.
 Everyone is raving about these unique decor pieces.
 These miracle lamps are known to have a lot of positive effects.
-They improve sleep, balance blood and sugar levels, maintain blood flow and even improve severe respiratory conditions like asthma.
+They improve sleep, balance blood sugar levels, maintain blood flow and even improve severe respiratory conditions like asthma.

 The salt crystals are excavated by hand from the Himalayan salt mines.
 These mines are located at the foothills of the Himalayan mountains situated in Punjab, a province of Pakistan.